ToreAndreRosander/toreandre/README.md

 ### Hi there 👋

-My name is Tore André and I am a freelance webdeveloper located in Kristiansand, Norway.
+My name is Tore André and I am a webdeveloper located in Kristiansand, Norway.

 I mainly work with CMS platforms and PHP/JS.